-- Payment from private sources for the collection of signatures for popular initiatives and optional referendums must be regulated, with regard to both the total amount allocated and the amount paid to each person.
+- Payment from private sources for the collection of signatures for popular initiatives must be regulated, with regard to both the total amount allocated and the amount paid to each person.
 [Alternative: such payments must be prohibited.]

 G. Use of public places